My Growth-Focused SIPP Has Four Risk Sleeves

 That was the point of the EST / HREE / THX comparison.
 Two names belonged in the lottery-ticket sleeve.
 One belonged in the operating-business sleeve.
 Same broad market bucket, different failure model.

 This is the broader SIPP policy that sits behind that distinction.
 SIPP here means self-invested personal pension.
 The policy is not trying to be elegant.
-It is trying to maximise upside without letting four different jobs blur into one vague appetite for risk.
+It is trying to keep four different jobs from blurring into one vague appetite for risk.

 Lottery Tickets